dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (hl7UseNullValue)"
     "
+    .. _hl7VeterinaryUsePatientName:

+    :ref:`HL7 Veterinary use Patient Name <hl7VeterinaryUsePatientName>`",boolean,"Indicates to force veterinary use of Patient Names on mapping HL7 PID fields to DICOM attributes: only use the first two components of PID.5 as DICOM Patient Name; if PID.5 only contains one component, use that value as given name, and the first component of PID.9 as family name of the DICOM Patient Name.
+May be overwritten by configured values for particular Archive HL7 Application.

+    (hl7VeterinaryUsePatientName)"
+    "
     .. _hl7OrderMissingStudyIUIDPolicy:

     :ref:`HL7 Order Missing Study Instance UID Policy <hl7OrderMissingStudyIUIDPolicy>`",string,"Specifies policy for missing Study Instance UID in incoming HL7 Order messages.
 Enumerated values: REJECT, GENERATE or ACCESSION_BASED.